You live in the Netherlands, and you have just adopted a furry baby. What do you do next?

 - Vets in Utrecht

 - Vets in Groningen

 Find below a list of important links that you can bookmark for the relevant service you might need for your furry baby in the Netherlands:

-- Dierenbescherming: Protection of animals society
+- Dierenbescherming: National animal protection society

-- Nederlandse Databank Gezelschapsdieren: Dutch Pet Database for animals with a microchip
+- Nederlandse Databank Gezelschapsdieren: Dutch pet database for animals with a microchip

 - Europetnet: EU pet database for animals with a microchip

 - Royal Dutch Society for Veterinary Medicine (KNMVD): Professional organization for veterinarians in the country